On October 10th, 2015 Keri was hit head-on and tragically killed by a multiple DUI offender while driving home. She was only 20 years old.

 The Keri Anne DeMott Foundation was started by the DeMott family to honor Keri's memory and to share her story, with the goal to one day end drunk, impaired, and distracted driving.
 As a 501(c)3 non-profit organization, the foundation will continue Keri's passion of helping others by giving back to local community groups and national organizations that inspire, motivate, and help others.

-Keri's father and foundation founder, Bill, travels nationwide speaking to law enforcement, schools, colleges, and various community groups sharing Keri's story in order to make younger generations more aware of how the decisions they make every day can have a significant impact on the lives of those around them.
+Keri's father and foundation founder, Bill, travels nationwide speaking to law enforcement agencies, grade schools, colleges, corporations, and other community organizations sharing Keri's story in order to make everyone more aware of how the decisions they make every day can have a significant impact on the lives of those around them.
 Bill's touching message and powerful delivery are the cornerstone of the #KeriAnneDeMottMatters Campaign; it inspires individuals to make the right decisions and change the world in the process.

-By partnering with organizations like JAX Impact, the Florida Highway Patrol (FHP), the UCF Police Department, the Titusville Police Department, and other local law enforcement agencies, we hope to educate younger generations about the dangers of impaired driving and become a voice for thousands of victims and families that have faced the same tragedy.
+By partnering with organizations like the Florida Highway Patrol (FHP), the UCF Police Department, Orange County Sheriff's Office, and other local law enforcement agencies state and nationwide, we hope to educate younger generations about the dangers of impaired driving and become a voice for thousands of victims and families that have faced the same tragedy.

 Below are four videos documenting Keri's story and the DeMott's journey to make sure that Keri Anne and the thousands of other victims of drunk, impaired, and distracted driving are remembered.
 Our goal is make sure that these innocent victims are given a voice, and not considered as just a statistic of a 100% preventable tragedy.